fritzlim/EthereumAttendanceTaking/README.md

 Each of these steps requires confirming the transaction on MetaMask.

 The User Interface will show the transaction status.
+The UI will also have appropriate buttons disabled so that the signup flow is login -> course signup -> course attendance-taking.

 The sign up information is stored in a struct of `Student`.
 This struct has the following members: